This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 We've been enjoying this bread in all sorts of ways.
 Why not try it with cheese and tomato for a delicious lunchtime treat?

-Or toasted and topped with sliced banana, a scattering of pumpkin seeds and a drizzle of honey?
-Perfect for breakfast or a mid-morning snack.
+Or toasted and topped with sliced banana, a scattering of pumpkin seeds, a drizzle of honey and a pinch of pumpkin pie spice?
+It's just perfect for breakfast or a mid-morning snack.

 Print this pumpkin seed bread recipe